Dual-Anonymous Guidelines for proposal preparation and submission

 During the pre-meeting phase when the proposals are reviewed online by the single reviewers there is no way of doing that.
 But this applies to any of the review guidelines and it is not specific to the single- vs. dual-anonymous implementation.
 In the case of HST, the Space Telescope Science Institute has introduced the role of “levelers”, who are in charge of making sure the discussions focus only on science.
 The levelers are selected from the STScI staff members.
 In the current implementation at ESO this role is delegated to the panel chair for the online meeting discussions.
 Additionally, the Scientific Assistants are instructed to report possible deviations from the recommended behavior.

 As described in the Guidelines for applicants, they will have to comply with some simple rules when preparing the title, the abstract, the special remarks and especially the scientific rationale of their proposals.
 This requires a change of style (grammar and structure) in the way their previous work (both publications and usage of scientific facilities) is described and used in the text to support the proposed case.
 This implies that previous versions of the proposal will need to be reviewed and adapted to the new anonymization requirements set by the DA paradigm.
 The applicants are also requested to fill in the Background and Expertise field in the p1 web form.
 This is supposed to provide a concise summary of the applicants’ profiles and expertise relevant for the proposed science case.
-This field will not be included in the material distributed to the reviewers during the review and will only be accessible to them after the ranking phase is completed.
+This field will not be included in the material distributed to the reviewers during the review and will only be accessible to them upon request and only after the ranking phase is completed.